gerrymandr/community-builder/README.md

 - Upvote or comment on other communities
 - View aggregated census demographics on the community they have created

+A simple conceptual demo of the drawing process is available [here](http://communitybuilder.bigdatalittledata.net/demo/demo.html).

 ![Map Demo](img/communitybuilderdemo2.png)

 ### Administrators